Designing Systems for Cognitive Support

 MIT Media Lab / Fluid Interfaces

-The Fluid Interfaces research group investigates how wearable and immersive systems can support cognitive functions such as attention, motivation, memory, emotion regulation, reasoning, behavior change, creativity and more .
-We design, build and study novel systems that can influence human behavior and cognition during wake and/or sleep time in natural settings.
+The Fluid Interfaces research group investigates how digital systems can support cognitive functions such as attention, motivation, memory, emotion regulation, learning, reasoning, behavior change, creativity and more .
+We design, build and study novel systems that can influence human behavior and cognition in natural settings.
+For the 2025 application cycle, we are especially interested in students interested in studying issues at the intersection of Generative AI and HCI.

 We look for applicants who:

-• are passionate about designing novel immersive and wearable systems that can support cognitive functions, sleep and wellbeing;
+• are passionate about designing systems that can support cognitive functions, sleep and wellbeing;

-• are interested in psychology and neuroscience, specifically the study of human behavior and how it can be influenced;
+• are interested in psychology and/or neuroscience, specifically the study of human behavior and decision making and how it can be influenced;

-• have the technical skills needed to turn their ideas into working prototypes: AI & ML, Human-Computer Interaction Design and Electrical Engineering (sensor technologies) are especially relevant;
+• have the technical skills needed to turn their ideas into working prototypes: AI & ML, Human-Computer Interaction Design and Electrical Engineering (sensor technologies) are especially relevant, but not all are required;

 • are highly creative, inventive, and full of ideas;

-• are not afraid to pick up the new skills and knowledge they need to implement their visions;
+• are not afraid to pick up the new skills and knowledge they need to implement their visions and can work independently;

 • are great team players and like to collaborate with others;